AI4Science-WestlakeU/ABMS/README.md

-# Additional Backward Guided Diffusion
+# Additional Backward Guided Diffusion [ICLR 2026]

 The code of handwriting generation task is based on [[paper]](https://arxiv.org/abs/2410.02309).